 What role does IoT play in a data-driven water quality solution like KETOS?

 The patented KETOS IoT Sensor System autonomously monitors water efficiency and water quality.
 The KETOS WAVE monitors flow, pressure, volume, and other efficiency data points.
-The KETOS SHIELD provides lab-accurate water quality data in real-time across more than 30 parameters.
+The KETOS SHIELD provides lab-accurate water quality data in real-time across dozens of parameters.

 Any recommendations/strategies to help water providers get funding for additional data-driven water quality items such as sensors (e.g. get public buy-in without inducing public anxiety)?